unchase/Unchase.FluentPerformanceMeter/README.md

 Custom exception was occured!
 ```

-In addition, you can specify an Exception Handler that will be used by default to measure the performance of any method of this class, for example, through the static constructor of the `PerformanceMeterController` controller class:
+In addition, you can specify an Exception Handler that will be used by default to measure the performance of any method of the given class, for example, through the static constructor of the `PerformanceMeterController` controller class:

 ```csharp
 [ApiController]